 The request is not for commercial use.
-It is located in an existing single-family residential neighborhood.
+It is located in a residential area.

 3. An area shall be presumed not to be primarily residential but shall be deemed transitional where multiple commercial, industrial or other non-residential uses have been applied for and approved during the previous five (5) years.